 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

 Unitarian Universalist worship styles vary by congregation, and even within congregations.
 Some congregations’ worship is contemporary and high tech.
 Some congregations’ worship is traditional and formal.
-Some features exuberant music, some includes long periods of silent reflection.
+Some feature exuberant music, some include long periods of silent reflection.
 Because we are a lay-led congregation our services vary from week to week.
-Sometimes we have guest minister or invited speakers.
-Some weeks one of our members lead us in worship..
+Sometimes we have a guest minister or invited speakers.
+Some weeks one of our members leads us in worship..

 Elements of a typical Unitarian Universalist Sunday morning worship service include:

 - Lighting a flaming chalice, the symbol of our faith

 - Music, both instrumental and vocal and in a variety of styles

 - A time for lifting up the joys and concerns of the congregation

 - A sermon given by a professional minister, a guest speaker, or a member of the congregation

 - An offering, collecting financial donations for the congregation or for justice work in the community.

 From time to time, worships incorporate holiday celebrations, longer musical performances, and socio-political topics .
 We offer Religious Education classes for children and youth during the Sunday service (check the newsletter and the upcoming services for more information).